-The following steps will be taken to assess a student's readiness to return to Tufts after a hospitalization, or a stay in a treatment facility, an intensive outpatient hospital or a rehabilitation center.
-Please note that a student must be discharged to a parent, family member, sibling over 21, or a family friend chosen by the student's family.
+The following steps will be taken to assess a student's readiness to return to Tufts after a hospitalization or a stay in a treatment facility, an intensive outpatient hospital, or a rehabilitation center.
+A student must be discharged to a parent, family member, sibling over 21, or a family friend chosen by the student's family.
 A student cannot be discharged directly to Tufts University.

 The post-hospitalization discharge summary from the admitting hospital must be provided to Counseling and Mental Health Services (CMHS) at Tufts University or Health Services (HS).
-The student will need to sign an Information Release Form with their provider and with CMHS or HS should additional information be needed.
+The student will need to sign an Authorization to Release Medical Records with their provider and with CMHS or HS should additional information be needed.
 It may be necessary for a Tufts University clinician to speak with the student's own health care provider(s).